Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Simulation Study

 \section{Simulation Study}

 We consider three simulated scenarios to examine different aspects of our model.
 In Simulation 1, data is simulated based on the proposed model, and we investigate the ability of the model to recover the true parameters and clustering.
 In Simulation 2, we study robustness of the model under misspecification of the true mean-variance relationship.
 In Simulation 3, we assume that only a fraction of genes distinguish between clusters to demonstrate the effectiveness of the proposed probabilistic tools for detecting global marker genes.
+For each of the simulated scenarios, we run $100$ parallel chains, each with $100$ iterations to obtain the clustering estimate; in all runs, the algorithm is able to find the correct clustering in less than four iterations.
+The subsequent MCMC with fixed clustering is run for $T=8,000$ iterations, following a burn-in of $5,000$ and using thinning of $5$; traceplots (shown in Web Appendix \ref{sec:sim1_and_2_results}) suggest convergence.